mrdanoz/Koronet-Axerrio.GitTools/README.md

 ## 📁 Recommended Module Location

-PowerShell can load modules from several folders.
-To avoid issues with **OneDrive syncing**, the recommended location for this module is:

 ### 🧠 Why use the local *Documents* folder
 - ✅ **Stable path** — not affected by OneDrive renaming (`Documenten` / `Documents`)
 - ✅ **Offline-friendly** — works even if OneDrive is paused or disconnected